andrealorenzon/testo_tesi/tesi.md

 Most learning methods' loss functions are supposed to be minimized globally, under the assumptions that all class have the same weight.
 When data are imbalanced, the learning process  often achieves this objective by focusing on majority class, leading to bad performance [^Ganganwar, 2012], with higher errors on minority classes.

 The lack of model effectiveness in prediction of rare classes has been deeply discussed in literature.
 Both parametric and non parametric methods appear to be sensitive to imbalancing.
-As an example in logistic regression, one of the most used for binary classification, this effect depends from an underestimation of conditional probability of the rare class [^King, 2001],[^Menardi, 2009].
+As an example in logistic regression, one of the most used for binary classification, this effect depends from an underestimation of conditional probability of the rare class [^King, 2001],[^Menardi, 2014].

 Even the more flexible non-parametric methods, like classification trees and association rules are immune from the effect of asymmetric class distribution.
 Trees, for example, are being grown finding the recursive divisions of the parameter space that maximize the impurity reduction.
-The imbalance found is the dataset will be often mirrored in the imbalance of the accuracy over different classes [^Menardi, 2010], [^Chawla, 2003].
+The imbalance found in the dataset will be often mirrored in the imbalance of the accuracy over different classes [^Menardi, 2014], [^Chawla, 2003].
 Even association rules, being selected by their supports, tend to underperform[^Gue, 2003],[^Ndour, 2012].

 ## Treating imbalanced datasets